hyperstack-org/hyperstack/docs/dsl-isomorphic/hyper-operation.md

 *failure track* which is defined by a series of `failed` methods.

 Execution begins with the first step, and continues with each step until an exception is raised, or a promise fails.
 When that happens execution jumps *to the next* `failed` step, and the continues executing `failed` steps.
 The result of the
-Operation will be value of the last failed step, and the Operation's promise will be be rejected.
+Operation will be value of the last failed step, and the Operation's promise will be be rejected (i.e. will be in the fail state.)

+Parameters

+Operations can take a series of named parameters defined by the `param` method.
+Parameters can have type information, defaults, and can be validated.
+This helps Operations act like a firewall between various parts of the system, making debugging and error handling easier.
+For now we are just going to use a simple case of a parameter that takes a default value.

+The `abort!` and `succeed!` methods

+These provide an early exit like `return`, `break` and next statements.
+Calling `abort!` and `succeed!` immediately exits the Operation by the appropriate track.

+Putting it together:

 ```ruby
 class GetGeoData < Hyperstack::Operation